-LA traffic is legendary, and with all of that congestion comes a serious risk of car accidents.
+Los Angeles traffic is legendary, and the severe risk of car accidents comes with all that congestion.
 Unfortunately, car wrecks in LA County are on the rise.
 The Los Angeles Times reports that 21% more people were killed in traffic collisions in 2021 than in 2020.

-Those who've been seriously hurt, or whose loved ones were tragically killed in a car wreck may be entitled to significant compensation for expenses that include but aren't limited to:
+Those who've been seriously hurt or whose loved ones were tragically killed in a car wreck may be entitled to significant compensation for expenses that include but aren't limited to:

-- Property damage
+- Property damage;

-- Hospital bills and long-term health care costs
+- Hospital bills and long-term health care costs;

-- Lost wages
+- Lost wages;

-- Loss of consortium
+- Loss of consortium;

-- Pain and suffering
+- Pain and suffering;

-- Wrongful death
+- Wrongful death;

-- Punitive damages
+- Punitive damages.